-Not every morning involves waking up with a hangover that requires us to eat a full seven pounds of greasy bacon.
-More and more these days, we wake up feeling good, refreshed, and ready to make Jim Harbaugh proud by attacking the day with enthusiasm unknown to mankind.
-And when that’s the case, it’s great to have some brunch spots where you can eat something on the healthier side.
-We’re talking quality yogurt and granola, vegetable quiches, or even a salad if you’re getting a late start to your day.
+Not every morning involves waking up with a hangover that requires you to eat a full seven pounds of greasy bacon.
+Perhaps you often wake up feeling good, refreshed, and ready to attack the day with an enthusiasm previously unknown to mankind.
+When that’s the case, it’s great to know about some restaurants with kind of healthy brunch options.
+We’re talking quality yogurt and granola, vegetable quiches, or even a salad.
+Here are our favorite places to eat a not-terrible-for-you brunch.

 3 Arts Club might be the prettiest restaurant in the country.
-You hear that, people in L.A.?
+You hear that, people in LA?
 We have a prettier place than you do, and it’s even indoors.
-The restaurant is located in a highly attractive restored atrium of a multi-story Restoration Hardware, and once you get over the fact you’re eating in an expensive couch store, you’ll thoroughly enjoy your meal.
-In addition to the comfy couches and chandelier fit for a palace hanging in the middle of the room, there are plenty of healthy eating options, and there’s nowhere better to sit and hang for brunch.
+It’s located in the highly attractive atrium of a multi-story Restoration Hardware, and once you get over the fact you’re eating in an expensive couch store, you’ll thoroughly enjoy your meal.
+Needless to say, the furniture is comfortable, and there are plenty of healthy options on the menu, like granolas and the shaved vegetable salad.

 Beatrix is a place that can solve all of your problems.
 Casual date?
 Beatrix.
 Work dinner?
 Beatrix.
 Coffee date?
 Beatrix.
 Healthy brunch?
 Beatrix, obviously.
-Keep it simple with oatmeal or an egg white omelette, or get more interesting with cauliflower grits and eggs or quinoa cakes with poached eggs.
-There are also fresh juice options like pear and passion fruit that are a nice sweet but still not entirely unhealthy touch.
+Keep it simple with oatmeal or an egg white omelette, or get more interesting with cauliflower grits or quinoa cakes with poached eggs.
+There are also fresh juice options like pear and passionfruit that are a nice, sweet but still not entirely unhealthy touch.

 Eating at The Kitchen will help keep both you and your neighborhood healthy.
-Not only is it a restaurant, but the same group has an established charity to help build gardens with local schools and help teach the importance of growing local food.
-Win-win all around.
-And The Kitchen in River North is in a beautiful old warehouse space right on the river where you can hang out for a lazy weekend brunch.
+It’s a restaurant (obviously), but the same group has also established a charity to help build gardens with nearby schools and teach the importance of growing local food.
+So it’s a win for everyone.
+And the beautiful warehouse space right on the river is a perfect place to hang out for a lazy weekend brunch.

 If you don’t have a favorite vegetarian restaurant in Chicago, then we just decided for you - it’s Bad Hunter.
-Most restaurants in Chicago that focus on veggies are geared specifically towards people who don’t eat meat, but not Bad Hunter.
-Bad Hunter is a really good restaurant that just happens to focus on veggie-centric items.
-That includes brunch too, where you can get things like a butternut squash polenta or lemongrass breakfast sausage in an egg drop mushroom broth.
-It’s excellent, and you won’t even be mad that it’s not so bad for you.
+The best part about this place is that people who eat meat will like it, too, because it’s a really good restaurant that just happens to serve vegetable-centric things.
+At brunch, you’ll have options like a butternut squash polenta or lemongrass breakfast sausage in an egg drop mushroom broth.
+You won’t even be mad that it’s not so bad for you.

-Tweet is a funky breakfast and brunch spot in Uptown where the menu is massive.
-They serve almost anything, from eggs and pancakes to eight different kinds of breakfast burritos, corn arepas, chilaquiles, and even a bison burger.
-But there’s also an extensive portion of the menu with healthy options, including a dedicated gluten free menu.
-Get a salad, portobello burger, a healthy lox plate with veggies, or even their gluten free pancakes and waffles that will fool you into thinking there’s hardcore gluten in them.
+Tweet is a funky breakfast and brunch spot in Uptown with a massive menu, and it’s been around since before “tweeting” was even a thing (for humans).
+They serve almost everything, from eggs and pancakes to eight different kinds of breakfast burritos, corn arepas, chilaquiles, and even a bison burger.
+But there’s also an extensive list of healthy options, including a dedicated gluten free menu.
+Get a salad, portobello burger, healthy lox plate with veggies, or even gluten free pancakes and waffles that will fool you into thinking there’s hardcore gluten in them.

 3 Greens Market is basically a local community center - that’s how warm, welcoming, and versatile it is.
-It’s a great place to sit and get work done, they have a coffee bar that doubles as cocktail bar, there’s also an excellent salad bar and Small Cheval style burgers.
-And there’s even a great brunch buffet on the weekends that lets you customize your brunch with a little bit of everything you like.
-Get some salad or a veggie egg white frittata - there are plenty of options for a casual yet healthy meal.
+It’s a great place to sit and get work done, with a coffee bar that doubles as cocktail bar, plus an excellent salad bar and Small Cheval style burgers (for when you’re ready to break that healthy resolution).
+On the weekends, a brunch buffet lets you customize your meal with a little bit of everything you like.
+Get some salad or a vegetable egg white frittata - there are plenty of options for a casual yet healthy meal.